How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 4. Determining optimal viscosity, dilution ratio and dry film thickness

-Before application, be sure to determine the right viscosity, dilution ratio, and dry film thickness for the specific rubber-to-substrate application.
+Before application, be sure to determine the right viscosity, dilution ratio, and dry film thickness for the specific rubber to substrate application.

 Viscosity